 Getting Started with Cluttering Disorder Therapy

 Cluttering is a communication disorder that can be found in children and carried on into adulthood without any therapy.
+Cluttering disorder can increase in complexity as children mature into teenagers and then into adults.
 It is characterised by someone's speech.
-If they have ‘cluttering’ they may speech extremely rapidly without intention, which can cause issues with pronunciation and communication in general.
+If they have 'cluttering' they may speak extremely rapidly without intention, which can cause issues with pronunciation and communication in general.

 There are many causes of cluttering which often include genetic factors that contribute to your child's development.
 It is common for cluttering to exist alongside a range of other speaking disorders, such as stammering.
 It is also common for the person who clutters to not actually realise that they are doing it.
 As a result, it will be your responsibility to understand when your child shows signs of cluttering and make an appointment to have them diagnosed.